oscal-compass/compliance-trestle/docs/tutorials/work_with_authoring_versions.md

 >>> Initialized trestle project successfully in [user_path]/my_workspace
 ```

 The templates will be located in the `/my_workspace/.trestle/author/`.
 Please note that if you use MacOS or Linux distribution, by default `.trestle` will be hidden.
-You will need to reconfigure your system to show hidden folders.
+You will need to reconfigure your system to show hidden folders if you want to see them listed.

 ## Step 2: Setup or create a new template version